Transmission problems can be caused by low fluid levels, poor fluid consistency, or by debris in the system.

 - Check Engine light on

-Here are some maintenance tips that will help to prevent transmission problems before they start.
+Here are several maintenance tips to prevent transmission problems before they start:

-- Change filters regularly.
-A dirty or clogged filter will restrict the flow of fluid and can cause erratic shifting, damaging components.
+- Change your filters regularly.
+A dirty or clogged filter can cause a transmission shifting problem as well as other issues.